 In order to ensure the equitable enforcing of the word limit laid down for MPhil work, candidates will be required to submit their work, on the specified deadline, stating the word count in the work, together with an electronic version of the work.
 Upon submission the Senior Examiner will inspect each piece of work to ensure that the word limit has been respected.
 If it has not, the work will be returned to the candidate who will be asked to revise it so that it does conform to the word limit.
 Given that the inspection will take place at the time of the deadline, the rule governing penalties for late submission will be applied (i.e. if the revised work is submitted within one day, one mark will be deducted; within two days, two marks will be deducted, etc).

 The Department uses Microsoft Word to check word counts.
 If you use coding software, such as LaTeX, you should be aware that this software may give a different word count.
 You may find it helpful to use TeXcount, an online tool that analyses LaTeX code to provide an accurate count of words, formulae, captions and footnotes.
+If using software other than Microsoft Word you should submit a screenshot to demonstrate the word count from the software used.

 Policy on editions, translations and bibliographies